 - Electric and manual hoists

 - Shower chairs

 Activities to do

 We run a number of adaptable, low-impact adventure activities, including cycling, sailing, archery, abseiling and horse-drawn carriage driving.
 So, one morning, you might enjoy an exhilarating cycle ride around Wistlandpound Reservoir with the rest of your party on one of our fleet of specialist adapted bikes (which includes hand cycles, recumbent bikes, side-by-side tandems and wheelchair front-loaders).
 Then later, you might spend some time in our stables, on the back of a horse (with the help of our riding school hoist facilities if required) or driving a horse-drawn carriage.
 The next day, you could be shooting some archery (we have archer’s bow supports if required), whizzing down the zip wire, or sailing around the lake.
-There is a fully accessible activity trail which runs around the reservoir, and if you are a chair user you can even abseil our outdoor climbing wall in a wheelchair!
+There is an accessible activity trail which runs around the reservoir, and if you are a chair user you can even abseil our outdoor climbing wall in a wheelchair!